Corcovado

 America.

-500 different variety of trees grow here and up to 100 species can be
+500 different variety of trees grow here and up to 100

 found growing